INSTALLATION GUIDE

 ZoneExtentWhat may be installed

-Zone 1Reg 703.32.1Volume containing the heater, bounded by the floor, the cold side of the ceiling insulation and a vertical surface 0.5 m from the heater surface (or the cold side of a wall if the heater sits closer than 0.5 m).Only the sauna heater and equipment belonging to the sauna heater (Reg 703.512.2).
+Zone 1Reg 703.32.1The volume containing the heater, limited by the floor, the cold side of the ceiling thermal insulation and a vertical surface circumscribing the heater 0.5 m from its surface.
+If the heater is closer than 0.5 m to a wall, the cold side of that wall insulation is the limit instead.Only the sauna heater and equipment belonging to the sauna heater.

-• Minimum IP rating (Reg 703.512.2) — equipment in the sauna shall have a degree of protection of at least IPX4.
-Where cleaning by water jets may reasonably be expected, at least IPX5 is required.
+Equipment shall have a degree of protection of at least IPX4.
+Where cleaning by use of water jets may reasonably be expected, at least IPX5.

-• Wiring (Reg 703.52) — the wiring system should preferably be installed outside the zones, on the cold side of the thermal insulation.
-Where it is on the warm side of the thermal insulation in Zone 1 or Zone 3 it shall be heat-resisting, and metallic sheaths and metallic conduits shall not be accessible in normal use.
+The wiring system should preferably be installed outside the zones, on the cold side of the thermal insulation.
+Where it is on the warm side of the thermal insulation in Zone 1 or Zone 3 it shall be heat-resisting.
+Metallic sheaths and metallic conduits shall not be accessible in normal use.

 04 · Installation Guide